DarkHarshPlayer/hashify/README.md

 # Hashify
 ## A simple music streaming Web-App

 #### A simple music streaming site created Using PHP , Javascript (Jquery, AJAX) , HTML , CSS.
-Dtabase Used - MySql.
+Database Used - MySql.

 __Warning The Songs Are Not Included With The Source__